James Marine

 TRWD operates Cedar Creek Lake and Richland-Chambers Reservoir.
 Its shoreline-management program publishes a structured application packet that wants a site survey referenced to the published normal-pool elevation, dimensional drawings, an electrical schematic if power is involved, and a written justification for any structure exceeding default dimensions.
 Once submitted complete, residential dock and bulkhead approval typically runs 3–6 weeks.

-TRWD's enforcement is relatively predictable — they apply written rules.
+TRWD's enforcement is relatively predictable — they apply written rules, and the guidelines and application forms are public on TRWD's permits page.
 Where homeowners get tripped up is the bank-classification map: not every lot has the same allowable dock geometry, and the difference between bank classes can be a covered boathouse vs. an open dock.
 We pull the bank classification before drafting plans, not after.

 Athens Municipal Water Authority (AMWA)